apache/flink-web/_posts/2019-11-06-flink-kubernetes-kudo.md

 If you’re using a different way to provision Kubernetes, make sure you have at least 6 CPU Cores, 9 GB of RAM and 10 GB of disk space available.

+Install the `kubectl` CLI tool.
+The KUDO CLI is a plugin for the Kubernetes CLI.
+The official instructions for installing and setting up kubectl are [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 Next, let’s install the KUDO CLI.
-At the time of this writing, the latest KUDO version is v0.7.5.
-You can find the CLI binaries for download [here](https://github.com/kudobuilder/kudo/releases), or, if you’re using Homebrew on a Mac, you can install the CLI via:
+At the time of this writing, the latest KUDO version is v0.8.0.
+You can find the CLI binaries for download [here](https://github.com/kudobuilder/kudo/releases).
+Download the `kubectl-kudo` binary for your OS and architecture.

+If you’re using Homebrew on MacOS, you can install the CLI via:

 ```
 $ brew tap kudobuilder/tap